25 Crucial Questions To Ask Your Personal Trainer

 What happens in the first personal training session?

-To get the most out of your first session it’s important to turn up prepared.
-You can find out more about what to expect and how to prepare for your first session here.
+To get the most out of your first session, it’s important to turn up prepared.
+You can find out more about what to expect and how to prepare for your first session in our blog.

 How many days per week do I need to work out?